WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 _Cancellation Signals_ get given to APIs so they know when to abort.
 An `AbortSignal` is created by a _controller_ (`new AbortSignal()` will throw an error). _Controllers_ allow you to make the decision of when a _Cancellation Signal_ changes.
 Creating an `AbortController` will also create a new `AbortSignal`, accessible via `.signal`.
-Code that has access to the _controller_ can determine when it should be aborted (by calling `.abort()`), while code that has access to the _signal_ can be notified of the abort.
+Code that has access to the _controller_ can decide when it should be aborted (by calling `.abort()`), while code that has access to the _signal_ can be notified of the abort.
 To make a new `AbortController`, call `new AbortContoller()`.
 The constructor takes no arguments.

 An `AbortSignal`s `.aborted` property will be `true` if the signal has been aborted - you can periodically check that to stop any work that is about to be done. `AbortSignal` is also an `EventTarget` - it emits an `abort` event which you can listen to and invoke your tear down.

 You can also create some basic _controller-free signals_ that follow some common patterns.
-For example `AbortSignal.timeout(1000)` will create a _cancellation signal_ that aborts after 1000ms.
+For example `AbortSignal.timeout(1000)` will create a _cancellation signal_ that aborts after 1000 milliseconds.
 These _controller-free signals_ cannot be manually aborted.
-However, you can _combine_ controller-free and controllable signals with `AbortSignal.any([...signals])`.
+You can _combine_ controller-free and controllable signals with `AbortSignal.any([...signals])`.

 ## Using Cancellation Signals internally manage your private APIs